by John Ellis

 This past week, The Atlantic published a fascinating story titled, “My Family’s Slave.”
 In his piece, Filipino-American writer Alex Tizon recounts the tale of Eudocia Tomas Pulido (called “Lola”), his family’s live-in “maid” who was never paid, wasn’t allowed to see her family, worked from before sun-up to past sun-down, and who didn’t have her own bedroom most of the time.
 In the article, Tizon remembers seeing Lola sleeping against piles of laundry.

-Of course, identity politics has so separated us from each other, so isolated us within existentially constructed prisons of hyper-individuality, that it’s no wonder that people are upset at Tizon’s “kidnapping” of another person’s story.
+Of course, identity politics has so separated us from each other, so isolated us within existentially constructed prisons of hyper-individuality built by walls of an ever growing grid of power structures and oppression, it’s no wonder that people are upset at Tizon’s “kidnapping” of another person’s story.
 For them, it’s not so much the telling of the story, it’s that they believe that Tizon cannot empathize with Lola and, hence, is unable to fairly “name” her, if you will.
-According to identity politics, Tizon is so locked in his own myopic identity, any expressions about Lola amount to a mangled theft of another person’s myopic identity.
+According to identity politics, Tizon is so locked in his own myopic identity and, worse, part of the oppressive power structure that any expressions about Lola amount to a mangled theft of another person’s identity.
 In other words, writers can’t write.
 That’s part of the absurd chaos that identity politics has wrought.

 Connected, and possibly more important, many Filipinos are upset at the judging of their culture by those who aren’t a part of their culture.
 The Huffington Post or HuffPo or HuffPost or whatever they’ve decided to call themselves this week published a response to “My Family’s Slave” in which a group of Filipino writers share their reactions and responses to the brouhaha generated by Tizon’s article.
 The Huffpost’s article is titled, “3 Filipino-American Journalists Discuss ‘My Family’s Slave’ and Who Gets To Judge It.”